Microcontroller Failure Modes: Why They Happen and How to Prevent Them

 I owe much of my design success to my college.
 Not because of the lab experiments where we learned what might accidentally blow up a capacitor, but because we learned that Murphy’s Law can strike when you least expect it to.
 Since I spent a lot of time playing Warcraft and struggling to finish up endless assignments, I relied on my computer to function at all times.

-How Microcontroller Failure Modes Effects A System
+How Microcontroller Failure Mode Effects A System

-In an embedded system, microcontroller failure modes (MCU) could have worse repercussions than missing your assignment’s deadline.
+In an embedded system, microcontroller failure mode (MCU) could have worse repercussions than missing your assignment’s deadline.
 MCUs are often the heart of applications like payment machines, medical devices, and security systems.
 These systems demand high stability and often have low tolerances for system failure rate.

 Why A Microcontroller Fails And Who Should Be Responsible